 In her theater career, she is a company member with Sandbox Theatre, where she produces, writes, choreographs, directs, and performs.
 She’s a performing member of the Improv Movement Project, where stories are told without words- only movement.
 She is also the founder of the innovative aerial theatre The Swingset, a co-founder of the MN New Theater Conference, and a co-founder of Lucid Movement- a practice that brings together mindfulness, movement, and the arts.

-She believes stories are made more powerful by many voices, bodies, and viewpoints all coming together to try and create the world we want to see.
+She believes stories are made more powerful by many voices, bodies, and viewpoints coming together to create the world we want to see.

 If you are interested in customized arts integration programming, please inquire.